Classify AI systems and generate compliance evidence in one guided flow.

 - Technical documentation outline mapped to Annex IV

-- Accuracy, robustness and cybersecurity measures per Article 15
+- Accuracy, robustness, and cybersecurity obligations

-- Post-market monitoring plan for Articles 72 and 73
+- Post-market monitoring plan

-- A gap analysis flagging every obligation not yet met, with priority ranking
+- Gap analysis with priority ranking

 System registry